adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/relinquish_file_membership ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-relinquish_file_membership))
 The current user relinquishes their membership in the designated file.
 Note that the current user may still have inherited access to this file through the parent folder.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({